Indecomposability of derived categories in families: Surfaces of general type

-Thus we conclude for generic~$t$ that $\Bs|\omega_{X_t}|$ does not contain curves, and the assertion follows from \Cref{corollary:zero-dim-Bs}. \end{proof}
+\begin{proof} For the family in the proof of \cref{theorem:ciliberto-family} we conclude that for generic~$t$ the canonical base locus $\Bs|\omega_{X_t}|$ does not contain curves, and the assertion follows from \Cref{corollary:zero-dim-Bs}. \end{proof}

-\begin{remark} Let $S_h$ be a surface as in \Cref{theorem:ciliberto-indecomposability}.
+\begin{remark} Let $S_h$ be a surface as in \Cref{theorem:ciliberto-family}.
 It follows from the analysis of \cite[Esempio~4.3]{MR0778862} that the fixed part of $|\omega_{S_h}|$ is a genus 2 curve $F$ such that $F^2=0$.
-Therefore, unlike the case of Horikawa surfaces, it is not possible to apply \cite[Theorem~1.10]{1508.00682v2} to achieve the indecomposability of $\derived^\bounded(S_h)$, and we do not know alternative arguments for proving \Cref{theorem:ciliberto-indecomposability}. \end{remark}
+Therefore, unlike the case of Horikawa surfaces, it is not possible to apply \cite[Theorem~1.10]{1508.00682v2} to achieve the indecomposability of $\derived^\bounded(S_h)$, and we do not know alternative arguments for proving \Cref{theorem:ciliberto-family}. \end{remark}

-\begin{remark} It follows from the proof that \Cref{theorem:ciliberto-indecomposability} holds even for surfaces $S_h$ obtained when the points $p_1,\dots,p_6\in \mathbb{P}^2$ are in general position.
-Indeed, they are the surfaces $X_t$ with $\dim\Bs|\omega_{X_t}|\leq 0$ appearing in the proof, so that $\derived^\bounded(X_t)$ is indecomposable by \Cref{theorem:kawatani-okawa}.\\ Furthermore, one can easily check that for general $t\in T$, the canonical base locus $\Bs|\omega_{X_t}|$ is empty; we will use this fact in the next section to deduce that the Hilbert scheme of points $\hilbn{n}{S_h}$ of the surface $S_h$ has indecomposable derived category. \end{remark}
+\begin{remark} By \cref{theorem:ciliberto-family} the indecomposability conclusion in \cref{corollary:ciliberto-indecomposability} holds even for surfaces $S_h$ obtained when the points $p_1,\dots,p_6\in \mathbb{P}^2$ are in general position.
+Indeed, they are the surfaces $X_t$ with $\dim\Bs|\omega_{X_t}|\leq 0$ appearing in the proof, so that $\derived^\bounded(X_t)$ is indecomposable by \Cref{theorem:kawatani-okawa}.
+Furthermore, one can easily check that for general $t\in T$, the canonical base locus $\Bs|\omega_{X_t}|$ is empty; we will use this fact in the next section to deduce that the Hilbert scheme of points $\hilbn{n}{S_h}$ of the surface $S_h$ has indecomposable derived category. \end{remark}